yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       This variable must be defined for all recipes (unless :term:`LICENSE` is set to "CLOSED").

-      For more information, see the ":ref:`usingpoky-configuring-lic_files_chksum`"
-      section in the Yocto Project Development Tasks Manual.
+      For more information, see the ":ref:`dev-manual/dev-manual-common-tasks:tracking license changes`" section in the Yocto Project Development Tasks Manual.

    :term:`LICENSE`